Moz Pro - Research, Refine & Rise in AI Search. Start Your FREE 7-Day Trial

 The snack brand has launched "The Crunch Prix," a global campaign built on its official partnership with Formula 1.

-The work connects the crunch and flavor of Doritos to the speed and drama of the sport, aiming to close the gap between fans watching from home and the intensity of race day itself.
+The work ties the crunch and flavor of Doritos to the speed and drama of the sport.

-Notably, the campaign serves as a continuation of Doritos' "Taste the Thrill" platform.
+The campaign also serves as a continuation of Doritos' "Taste the Thrill" platform.

-Kyle Gore, Doritos' VP of Global Marketing, sees the efforts as a way of matching the sport's emotional register.
+Kyle Gore, Doritos' VP of Global Marketing, sees the latest effort as a way of matching the sport's emotional register:

-"Formula 1 is built on excitement, anticipation and intensity, and at Doritos, our role is to help fans experience those same emotions in new and unexpected ways," Gore said.
+"Formula 1 is built on excitement, anticipation and intensity, and at Doritos, our role is to help fans experience those same emotions in new and unexpected ways."

-"The Crunch Prix" was created by Goodby Silverstein & Partners and directed by Antoine Bardou-Jacquet, with visual effects handled by Untold Studios.
+"The Crunch Prix" was created by Goodby Silverstein &x Partners and directed by Antoine Bardou-Jacquet, with visual effects handled by Untold Studios.

 Living Rooms as Racetracks

-The film borrows straight from F1's own vocabulary, complete with lights out, overtakes, pit stops, gravel traps, and photo finishes.
+The film's language borrows straight from F1's own vocabulary, complete with lights out, overtakes, pit stops, gravel traps, and photo finishes.

 The campaign debuted ahead of the British Grand Prix and rolls out across social and out-of-home placements.